bbrangeo/GardenOptimization/GardenPlot.md

 32                Watermelon   90.0            varies  with cultivar
 33            Winter  Squash  102.5            varies  with cultivar
 ```
-Last step in cleaning the data is to quantify the final column of sizes.
+Next step in cleaning the data is to quantify the final column of sizes.
+This is not as straightforward as computing the averages since many of the plants have the entry "varies with cultivar", which means there is a large variation depending on which variety and which lineage of seeds you have.
+So in this case, we can fill in the data with estimated values based on educated guesses.
+Turns out I know a bit about gardening [js gardens portfolio](instagram.com/jsgardens), so the numbers will be appropriate.
+The value for the size should represent the plant at it's largest size during harvest.